5nizza/party-elli/experiments-for-tacas/aht.md

 It's initial state is `~n1_T0_init` (grayed).
 Red lining means the state is "universal", green (like "n2_accept_all") means the state is "existential".
+Double lined states are final.
+Final "existential" states means that we need to visit such states infinitely often, final "universal" states -- avoid visiting them infinitely often.
+Reminder:
+an AHT path is accepting iff it visits some green final state infinitely often or it avoids visiting some red state infinitely often.
+Falling out of the red state is good, falling out of the green state is bad.

 The small rounded boxes "DNF" are used to distinct edges with state labels and direction labels